-We seek to build a diverse, grassroots, bi-partisan movement that endeavors to address such things as poverty, wealth concentration, unemployment, affordable housing, health care, public education, the climate crisis, and household debt.
+We seek to build a diverse, grassroots, bi-partisan movement that endeavors to address such things as disparities in employment, wages, health care, education, and household debt.

 Our Money aims to educate citizens, civic leaders, clergy, activists, and policymakers about the power of money creation to unleash the untapped potential of our economy.

 We strive to have an economy in which an improved public understanding of money allows the public to assert democratic power in order to unlock our economy’s untapped potential for sustainable human flourishing and widely shared prosperity.

 Our Money is building a movement to assert our public say over money creation by promoting reforms that ensure that money is created in ways that are more aligned with the public interest.
 We aim to: